 Our MA in Education is a one-year, part-time course for teachers and school leaders to develop expertise in the field of education through critical evaluation of research and scholarship.

-This is the largest Masters course in the university.
 We take students from all round the world.
 This course provides students with the opportunity to follow their own interests while being given clear guidance about the requirements of a serious level 7 academic qualification.

 You will complete a number of modules enabling you to develop your understanding both of the research process as well as your topic of interest.
 The culmination of the MA is a 12,000 to 15,000-word dissertation.
 You will also complete a literature review, which informs your dissertation, and you will learn about different research methods.
 You will be expected to read widely around your subject area.
 Following this course helps to develop your critical thinking and your ability to present a written argument.